 In model M0, the objective function (1) is the weighted sum of squares of the resource usage per unit time, which measures the degree of the resource usage fluctuation. ck is the weight of resource type k, representing the unit penalty cost of resource k.
 This objective function is widely used in resource leveling (Demeulemeester & Herroelen, 2002).
 In addition, this objective function also implicitly minimizes the resource usage.
 Therefore, we do not explicitly consider resource constraints in our model.
 Constraint (2) states that all mandatory activities must be implemented, where esi and lsi represent the earliest start time and latest start time of activity i, respectively.
 Constraint (3) indicates that dummy activity 0 starts at time 1.
 Constraint (4) describes the precedence relationships between activities, where T is a sufficiently large positive number.
 Only when activities i and j are executed is the constraint valid.
-Constraint (5) ensures that the completion time of the project cannot exceed a given deadline.
-Constraint (6) indicates that if choice e is triggered by the implemented activity a(e), then there must be an activity i∈Qe that is implemented.
-Constraint (7) guarantees that the execution of an optional activity triggers the execution of all its dependent activities.
+Constraint (5) indicates that if choice e is triggered by the implemented activity a(e), then there must be an activity i∈Qe that is implemented.
+Constraint (6) guarantees that the execution of an optional activity triggers the execution of all its dependent activities.
 In other words, if optional activity j∈Qe in choice e is implemented, then all activities in Bj must also be implemented.
-Constraint (8) is used to calculate the resource usage for each time period.
-Constraint (9) provides the range of the decision variable xit.
+Constraint (7) is used to calculate the resource usage for each time period.
+Constraint (8) provides the range of the decision variable xit.

 Model linearization